ava-labs/hypersdk/chunker/README.md

 -> Validators that don't want to distribute any of their own transactions end up having a very low outbound traffic requirement.
 * If a validator sends different sets of chunks to different people, it seems like we may be forced to fetch more chunks for a validator than we'd like (if in the minority sent things not included in a block).
+-> May be able to synchronize with some sort of slot number, but then we have chunk ordering dependencies to handle.